-It's time to tune in and turn off with the third part in my series on musical genres - because this time, I'm delving into the world of Ambient music production.
-Flying low under the radar of mainstream music tastes, Ambient is a style with a long history, rich with experimentation and subtlety.
-In this piece, I'm going to pick out five essential characteristics of Ambient, and show you how to perfect them in your own music!
+It's time to tune in and turn off with the 3rd part of my tutorial series covering the essentials of particular musical genres, because this time, I'm delving into the hushed, textural world of Ambient music production!

+Flying low under the radar of mainstream music tastes for many years, Ambient is a style with a long history, rich with experimentation and subtlety.
+In this piece, I'm going to pick out the 5 most essential characteristics of Ambient music, and show you how to perfect them in your own music.
+Let's get hazy!

-1. Long Live Timbre!
+1. Long Live Texture

-Tone and timbre are really important in Ambient music.
-These stylistic traits are arguably more important in this music than the typically salient rhythm, harmony and melody characteristics.
-Sounds in Ambient are sculpted over longer time scales, with spectral envelopes of synthesiser parts carrying a similar function to melody in more usual genres.
+Tone and texture, or timbre, are really the bedrocks of Ambient music, even more so than the typically salient rhythm, harmony and melody characteristics of a given genre.
+Sounds in Ambient productions are sculpted over long time scales, with spectral envelopes of synthesiser parts carrying a similar function to melody in more usual genres.

 3. Tempo (Or The Lack Of It)

-Ambient music in its purest forms doesn't have a detectable tempo.
-Things happen in the music quite irregularly, and sparsely - there may be a flutter from a noise generator passed through a tremolo, before being filtered to move it up or down in the spectrum, once a synthesiser part builds to the end of a crescendo or a pitch contour.
+Ambient music in its purest forms doesn't typically have a detectable tempo.
+Things happen in the music relatively irregularly, or sparsely - there may be a flutter from a noise generator passed through a tremolo, before being filtered to move it up or down in the spectrum, once a synthesiser part builds to the end of a crescendo or a pitch contour.

 Hybridised forms of Ambient, such as Illbient or Ambient House, do contain rhythmic elements, however.
-These are generally at a tempo a tad slower than in their non-Ambient incarnations: in the mid-high 80s for Illbient (an Ambient/ hip hop crossover) and the low 120s for Ambient House.
+These are generally at a tempo a tad slower than in their non-Ambient incarnations: in the mid-high 80s for Illbient (an Ambient/ hip hop crossover) and the low 120s or less for Ambient House.

 Rather, Ambient music tends to go through gradated sections, which bleed into each other over a common thread, such as a drone.
-The gradual fading in and out of different parts, colours - this is what gives Ambient its shape.
+The gradual fading in and out of different parts or sonic colours is what gives Ambient its shape.
 The clearly demarcated sectional boundaries of more rhythmic music gives way to smoother transitions, often developing in an arc shape.

 The way in which different layers can be treated differently in space, and the interplays created in doing so, are another important part of Ambient music.
 Try thinking about how the space, or dead air of silence, is filled and emptied over time, rather than what happens after a certain number of repetitions, and you'll be well on the way to mastering the art of Ambient loveliness!